 GDP: $68 Billion

 Ahmedabad, the Manchester of the East, is one of India’s wealthiest cities.
 With a GDP of $68 billion, the city is ranked ninth on the list.
 As of June 2012, the RBI classified Ahmedabad as the seventh-largest deposit and credit center in the country.

 The textile and garment industries received significant capital investment in the nineteenth century.
 The Ahmedabad Stock Exchange, which is located in the city’s Ambavadi neighborhood, is India’s second-oldest stock exchange.

 Ahmedabad is one of the fastest-growing cities in India, as well as one of the most desirable places to reside.
 Ahmedabad is the largest city in Gujarat and India’s commercial and industrial hub.
 The city is home to a number of notable businesses, and it is well-known for its textile sector.
 Every year, a big number of people visit this city since it has several outstanding monuments as well as countless modern buildings.

 GDP: $59.8 Billion

 Surat is one of India’s cleanest cities and has the fastest-growing urban community.
-Surat is home to the world’s largest stone cutting and cleaning facilities, and it is particularly well-known for its diamonds.
-Surat’s textile sector is vast, with about 380 dyeing and printing facilities and 41,000 power loom.
+Surat is home to the world’s largest stone-cutting and cleaning facilities, and it is particularly well-known for its diamonds.
+Surat’s textile sector is vast, with about 380 dyeing and printing facilities and 41,000 power looms.

 These were the top 10 richest cities in India in terms of their GDP.
 These cities have had a significant impact on India’s history, geography, politics, and economy.
 Which of these cities according to you have the fastest pace for economic development in the future?
 Let us know in the comment section.